Senthuran100/React-TypeScript/README.md

 `components` folder has the component files which are related to add Todo and display Todo list

+You can access this Todo Application in github pages(https://senthuran100.github.io/React-TypeScript/).

 !!
 Hope this will be a simple example to start out using <b>Typescript</b>  in React Application. !!